vitillo/yampl/README.md

 # YAMPL

-YAMPL (Yet Another Message Passing Library) provides a simple abstraction of inter-process & inter-thread communication channels.
+YAMPL (Yet Another Message Passing Library) provides a simple abstraction of inter-process (local or distributed) & inter-thread communication channels.

 A channel allows to send and receive data over it.
 Receives are blocking while sends are buffered and block only when the internal buffer is filled up.
 Each end of a channel is attached to a socket:
 * **ClientSocket:** a ***ClientSocket*** can be connected to at most a single ***ServerSocket*** through a channel;